heroku514/useful-scripts/windows/README.md

    - Ensure your Windows version supports WSL 2
    - Check if virtualization is enabled in BIOS
    - Verify Windows features are properly enabled
+6. For Git:
+   - Check if the download was successful (file size verification)
+   - Verify Git installation using `git --version`
+   - Ensure no previous Git installation is in progress